Business Analyst Quick Start¶

-Thus far, your Flow only contains datasets.
+Thus far, the Flow only contains datasets.
 To take action on datasets, you need to apply recipes.

 The web and CRM (customer relationship management) data both contain a column of customer IDs.
 Let’s join these two datasets together using a visual recipe.

-Recipes in Dataiku DSS contain the transformation steps, or processing logic, that act upon datasets.
-In the Flow, they are represented by circles connecting the input and output datasets represents a recipe in the Flow.
+Recipes in Dataiku contain the transformation steps, or processing logic, that act upon datasets.
+A circle connecting the input and output datasets represents a recipe in the Flow.

 Visual recipes (yellow circles) accomplish the most common data transformation operations, such as cleaning, grouping, and filtering, through a point-and-click interface.

-You are also free to define your own processing logic in a code recipe (orange circle), using a language such as Python, R, or SQL.
+Code recipes (orange circles) allow you to define your own processing logic in a language such as Python, R, or SQL.

-A plugin recipe allows coders to wrap custom code behind a visual interface, thereby extending the native capabilities of Dataiku DSS.
+Plugin recipes allow coders to wrap custom code behind a visual interface, thereby extending the native capabilities of Dataiku.

 Choose crm_last_year as the second input dataset.